NoamMishaeliFrontegg/flask-server-ds-tool/README.md

 $ nano .env
 ```

-Add the following key-value pairs with your credentials to the .env file
+Add the following key-value pairs with your apono credentials to the .env file
 ```bash
 USER_NAME = ''